RedCrewOS/api-sdk-creator-js/http-api-client/docs/motivation.md

    level change.
 Source level changes run the risk of being overwritten the next time the code is generated thus negatively impacting the client application.

-4. Lack of testing - developers might make changes to generator templates without testing the change which increase the probability of bugs.
+4. Lack of testing - generator developers might make changes to generator templates without testing the change which increase the probability of bugs.
 Generated code generally doesn't have tests generated as well.

 5. No upgrade path - if changes are required, the only options to client application developers is to regenerate the entire SDK which may introduce breaking changes, or additional defects.